Playing co-op games is my second favorite activity to do on a couch (the first one is snuggling with my dog, in case you were wondering).

-But when you get down to it, the main reason I play less and less co-op games is because there aren’t as much cooperative games out there, with an emphasis on actual cooperation.
+But when you get down to it, the main reason I play fewer and fewer co-op games is because there aren’t as many cooperative games out there, with an emphasis on actual cooperation.
 There are plenty of competitive games you can play with your friends online or on the couch, and some of them are really fun, but I want to play with my friends, not against them.

-That’s why I am so exciting about A Way Out, a story-driven, co-op only adventure that was announced during EA’s pre-E3 2017 show.
+That’s why I am so excited about A Way Out, a story-driven, co-op only adventure that was announced during EA’s pre-E3 2017 show.

 A Way Out tells the story of two convicts working together to break out of prison – each for his own reasons.
 Leo and Vincent, the game’s main protagonists, don’t know each other when the game begins.
 Leo has been incarcerated for some time before Vincent arrives at the prison, and the two don’t seem to get along at first.
 However, as their story unfolds, the two eventually decide to try and escape together.

 To do so, two players will have to work together in various ways (each scene is supposedly unique).
 Since Leo and Vincent are two separate people, each of them has his own methods of dealing with a situation.
 In an example shown during the gameplay trailer, we see a scenario where the two try to smuggle sheets out of the prison’s laundry room.
 Leo seems to be the aggressive type, knocking out a fellow inmate to steal a laundry cart, or starting a fight as a diversion, while Vincent is more cunning, bribing the inmate or sabotaging one of the laundry machines.